-In 2011 the Irish government announced plans to close the Irish Embassy in the Vatican in an effort to save money.
-The Irish Ambassador to the Vatican would now reside in Ireland.
+The Irish government plans to close the Irish Embassy in the Vatican in an effort to save money.

 The announcement was made by Tánaiste and Minister for Foreign Affairs Eamon Gilmore who pointed to the poor economic return of the Embassy in the Vatican as the key reason for its planned closure.
 Mr Gilmore also said that the decision had no relation to the recent controversy with the Vatican over the publication of the Cloyne Report.
 The Irish government would now seek approval from the Vatican for the appointment of a non-residential ambassador.

 In response the Vatican issued a statement stating that every country with which it had diplomatic relations had the right to have an ambassador in the Vatican or overseas, and said that